 I am also very guilty of this.
 I sometimes find myself doing against the right thing to do, and blow away my weekly income on a weekend.

 3. Avoid taking loans to fund things that don’t make you more money.
-This is also very commonsensical but it is not often practised much.
+This is also very commonsensical but it is not often practiced much.

-However, banks and loan companies do such a good job at marketing and advertising that, we can hardly resist the temptation to take out a loan to fund a car purchase or even a celebration.
+However, banks and loan companies do such a good job at marketing and advertising that, we can hardly resist the temptation to take out a loan from this hard money lender Houston Texas service to fund a car purchase or even a celebration.

 Truth be told, if were to be 100% prudent with our finances at all times, we would be missing out on a lot of fun and interesting things, most of the time.

 While it is important to follow those commonsensical rules, it is practicably impossible to follow them all the time.
 It is however, very important to make sure we do not fall short-of them too often.